 TWO high school sweethearts who led 'parallel lives' after going their separate ways have rekindled their romance and are now getting married.

 Morwenn Evans, 41, and Andy Breare, 40, both moved to Cornwall after university without knowing the other had done so.
-They married other partners and had children, but met up again after becoming single - and knew from their first date they were meant to be together.
+They married other people and had children, but met up again after they both become single – and knew from their first date they were meant to be together.

 The couple, who now live in Plymouth, are to be married at Upper Hopton Church next month.